OctopusDeploy/blog/blog/2019-09/write-your-own-dsc-module/index.md

 Write attributes are optional attributes that you specify a value to when defining the node.
 In our example, Property2 is defined as a Write attribute.

 #### ValidateSet switch
 The ValidateSet switch is someting that can be used with Key or Write attributes that specify the allowable values for a given property.
-In our example, we've specified that Property3 can only be either "Absent" or "Present"  Any other value specified will result in an error.
+In our example, we've specified that Property3 can only be either "Absent" or "Present".
+Any other value will result in an error.

 ## DSC module file and folder structure
 Whether you decided to [do it yourself](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringResourceMOF) or use the tool, the folder and file structure will look like the following